Approximation Theory of Tree Tensor Networks: Tensorized Multivariate Functions: Introduction

-\item We show that TN-approximation classes themselves are not embedded in any Besov space. \end{itemize} For brevity, we consider only $\Omega=[0,1)^D$.
-However, the approximation results can be extended to any bounded Lipschitz domain $\Omega\subset\R^D$, see also \Cref{sec:conclusion}.
+\item We show that for certain network topologies the approximation classes of TNs are (quasi-) Banach spaces. \item The above mentioned results on approximation rates imply that Besov spaces of any order of isotropic, anisotropic or mixed smoothness are continuously embedded in the approximation classes of TNs.
+However, we also show that approximation classes of TNs themselves are not embedded in any Besov space. \end{itemize} \revY{We consider only $\Omega=[0,1)^D$.
+However, we believe that} the approximation results \revY{could} be extended to any bounded Lipschitz domain $\Omega\subset\R^D$, see also \Cref{sec:conclusion}. \revY{This is left for future investigation.}